abhidevs/exptracker/README.md

 ## <a href="https://vexptracker.netlify.app/" target="blank">Live demo 👈</a> check it out

+web application to track your expenses on the go can be controlled by voice made using reactjs and Alan Ai

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).